American v. Housekeeping: Which Lodge Package Should You Choose?

 Fishing gear should include at least two fishing rods; a spinning and baitcasting combo for techniques such as jigging, finesse presentations, trolling, and casting larger baits.
 These two set ups will provide you with the versatility to manage all species and techniques you encounter.

 As for tackle, one to two Plano 3700 Series storage boxes loaded with an assortment of your favourite lures works best.
 Quite often a jig and minnow is all that you really need, so a healthy supply of jigs in the 1/8 to ½ oz. range should do the trick.
 If live bait is not available or permitted, soft plastic minnows like Berkley Gulp! are a great alternative.

 Where to Go

-No matter the style of trip you go on, you’ll have an unforgettable experience that you will want to repeat each and every year – sometimes every season.
-Nothing is better than booking a week or two of holidays and heading out with one thing in mind – enjoying the immaculate outdoors through fishing and/or hunting.
+No matter the style of trip you go on, you’ll have an unforgettable experience that you will want to repeat every year – and sometimes every season.
+Nothing is better than booking a week or two of holidays and heading out with one thing in mind – enjoying the Great Outdoors through fishing and/or hunting.

 For me personally, these are the best ways to escape from my daily routine and unwind.
 The relaxation and sense of freedom that overcomes you by the end of the trip will leave you completely recharged, and looking forward to next season.

 No matter your skill level, destination trips to a remote lodge in Northeastern Ontario are a great choice for hunting and angling enthusiasts.
-An endless selections of pristine lakes and waterbodies are available for exploration throughout the region, and an expert outfitter (fishing or hunting) can provide access and guidance to target your desired trophy fish or game.
+An endless selections of pristine lakes and waterbodies are available for exploration throughout the region, and an expert outfitter (fishing or hunting) can provide access and guidance to target your a wide variety of fish or game.
 Walleye, speckled trout, lake trout, musky, northern pike, large and smallmouth bass, moose, bear, and whitetail deer can all be found in our region, and are available to target.